nathandantas-qa/aprimoramento-codigo-automatizacao-selenium-java/README.md

 ## Estrutura do Projeto

-A estrutura do projeto é organizada da seguinte maneira:1
+A estrutura do projeto é organizada da seguinte maneira:

 ```plaintext
 project-root